-In order to earn one of these degrees, students must complete a minimum of 60 required semester units of CSU-transferable coursework with a minimum GPA of 2.0.
-Students who have been awarded an A.A.-T or A.S.-T are able to complete their remaining requirements for the 120unit baccalaureate degree within 60 semester units or 90 quarter units.
+In order to earn one of these degrees, students must successfully complete a minimum of 60 required semester units of CSU-transferable coursework with a minimum GPA of 2.0.
+Students who have been awarded an A.A.-T or A.S.-T are able to complete their remaining requirements for the 120- unit baccalaureate degree within 60 semester units or 90 quarter units.

 To view the most current list of Solano Community College Associate Degrees for Transfer go to www.solano.edu.
-For additional information on Associate Degrees for Transfer, visit http://adegreewithaguarantee.com.
+For additional information on Associate Degrees for Transfer, visit adegreewithaguarantee.com or the new website starting in June 2021 icangotocollege.com.